This article may contain compensated links. Please read the disclosure for more info.

-Learning musical intervals is easy.
-Here you will learn to identify and understand simple intervals.
-This will help you when playing and reading music, and when learning music theory.
+Learning musical intervals is easy if you know some simple tricks.
+Here you will learn how to identify and understand simple intervals.
+Learning to quickly identify intervals will help you when playing and reading music and when learning music theory.

-Knowing about intervals, and being able to quickly identify intervals as patterns, helps both with playing and reading music.
+Knowing about intervals and being able to identify intervals as patterns quickly helps both when playing and reading music.

-An Interval is described in two ways:
+An Interval can be described in two ways:

 Step two is to identify the quality.
 (This will be covered in the next lesson.)